projectcalico/calico/getting-started/windows-calico/standard.md

   Invoke-WebRequest {{ "/scripts/install-calico-windows.ps1" | absolute_url }} -OutFile c:\install-calico-windows.ps1
   c:\install-calico-windows.ps1 -DownloadOnly yes -KubeVersion <your Kubernetes version>
   ```
-  cd into `c:\CalicoWindows`, you will see the calico-node.exe binary, install scripts, and other files.
+  cd into `{{site.rootDirWindows}}`, you will see the calico-node.exe binary, install scripts, and other files.

 ### How to